So how to install a bathroom fan where one does not exist? If you are looking for an answer, you have come to the right place.

 Connect the wire to the bathroom fan

 So how to wire a bathroom fan where one does not exist?
 Use slide clamps over the duct at both the fan housing and roof cap.
-Slip the clamps over the tailpieces of the fan and roof vent tighten it.
+Slip the clamps over the tailpieces of the fan and roof vent and tighten them.
 Also, wrap the joints using duct tape.

 Turn off power the power before wiring.
 Run the cable to the switch and the fan.
 If you are installing a bathroom fan with a light, you will need a three-wire cable.
 Follow the instructions given by the manufacturer to wire the fan properly.
 After that plug the fan motor into the built-in receptacle.